nunobrum/spicelib/README.md

     This can affect the behaviour when using symbols like `OpAmps/UniversalOpAmp2`.
 Although the LTspice GUI shows the parameters like `Avol`, `GBW` and `Vos`, even when they have the default values, `AscEditor.get_component_parameters()` will not return these parameters unless they have been modified. `SpiceEditor.get_component_parameters()` on the contrary will show all parameters, regardless of if they were modified.
 It is however possible for AscEditor to set or modify the parameters with `AscEditor.set_component_parameters()`.
 Example:  `set_component_parameters("U1", Value2="Avol=2Meg GBW=10Meg Slew=10Meg")`.

-    Note here that you must know in that attribute to place the parameter, and make sure that you know all the other parameters in that attribute.
-If the attribute is in 'SpiceLine' however (as with the majority of the simpler components), you may address the parameter individually (see the resistor example above).
+    Note here that you must know the correct attribute holding that parameter, and make sure that you know and set all the other parameters in that attribute.
+If the attribute is in 'SpiceLine' however (as with the majority of the simpler components), you may address the parameter individually (see the voltage source example above).

 Resumed, it is better to use SpiceEditor than AscEditor, as it is more straightforward.
 On MacOS, it is recommended to use LTspice under wine, or to export the netlist manually, as MacOS's LTspice does not support automated export of netlists.